cgwalters/hackmd/2023-containerplumbing-bootc.md

 - [New bootc project](https://github.com/containers/bootc)
 - A "fresh new coat of paint" in terms of CLI and implementation on top of existing [ostree container](https://github.com/ostreedev/ostree-rs-ext/#module-container-bridging-between-ostree-and-ocidocker-images) bridge
+- A new *experimental* member of the github.com/containers tent

 ### How do I use it?